-IFCs succeed because people trust their legal institutions and regulatory frameworks.
-That can only happen if investors from around the world recognise that processes in IFCs adhere to the very highest standards.
-IFC Forum fully supports the rigorous enforcement of internationally-applied standards, and has called for their universal adoption.
+IFCs succeed because businesses trust their legal and regulatory frameworks.
+That can only happen if investors around the world recognise that IFCs adhere to the highest standards.
+IFC Forum fully supports the rigorous enforcement of international standards and has called for their universal adoption.

-Overall, IFCs are much higher-rated for compliance with prevailing standards than OECD member countries.
-In the World Bank’s report on the subject – The Puppet Masters by Willebois et al – it was found that no IFCs allowed the establishment of a company without providing proper identification.
-Meanwhile, three-quarters of OECD countries allowed it, despite its prohibition under international standards.
+In the World Bank’s report on the subject – The Puppet Masters by Willebois et al – it was found that no CDs or OTs allowed the establishment of a company without providing proper identification.
+Meanwhile, three-quarters of OECD countries allowed it.

-Studies have been conducted to examine transparency and, in particular, jurisdictions’ requirement to disclose beneficial ownership.
-In the leading study - Global Shell Games by Findley, et al – IFCs were found to all rank among the most exacting jurisdictions for demanding the verification of customer identity: ensuring financial institutions know exactly who they’re dealing with and on whose behalf.
+In the leading academic study - Global Shell Games by Findley, et al – the CDs and OTs were found to all rank among the most exacting jurisdictions for demanding the verification of customer identity.
 Meanwhile, the most popular onshore jurisdiction, Delaware, was found to have the lowest compliance rate in the world, with ID required to establish a company just 6% of the time.